PARS ALPHA: Mobility

-PARS ALPHA 8x8 AFV can be transported with AN-124, C-5 Galaxy, C-17 Globemaster, IL-76 ve A400M.
+PARS ALPHA 8×8 AFV can be transported with AN-124, C-5 Galaxy, C-17 Globemaster, IL-76 and A400M.

 Variants

 The PARS ALPHA 8×8 is available in 9 different variants.
-The 9 variants of the PARS ALPHA 8x8 adapt the vehicle for various roles by modifying weapons, turrets, and systems.
+These adapt the vehicle for various roles by modifying weapons, turrets, and systems.
 Changes include different calibers for direct fire, autocannons with manned or remote turrets, mortars for indirect fire, air defense guns or missiles, and specialized configurations for engineering or command operations, ensuring versatility for diverse missions.